Les Moonves Out At CBS After Harassment Allegations

 Multiple media organizations have fired or suspended male executives accused of harassment in the past year, including NPR.

-The allegations against Moonves are surfacing as a "pitched legal battle" is unfolding over who will control CBS, as NPR's David Folkenflik has reported.
+The allegations against Moonves surfaced amid a "pitched legal battle" over who will control CBS, as NPR's David Folkenflik has reported.
 As he explained after The New Yorker's expose in July:

 "The controlling owner of CBS is really Shari Redstone.
 She's the daughter of the patriarch of it who's now a bit out of the picture, Sumner Redstone.
 But Shari Redstone effectively, through a holding company, National Amusements, has control of CBS and of its former parent company, Viacom.
 She's been seeking to combine them.
 Moonves has been such a powerful figure that while chairman and CEO, he's been essentially blocking her with a board that's pretty loyal to him from taking it over."